rockettheme/docs/Docs/phpbb/start/styles.md

 >> NOTE: You can add as many style modules as you want.
 After making changes, including installing new styles, remember to clear/refresh the cache.
 For any changes to be visible on the frontend of the site, the cache needs to be properly cleared.

-Do not be worried concerning the installation process as we only need this operation to be executed once.
-After that, to upgrading RokBB will only involve replacing files.
+Do not be worried about the installation process, as we only need this operation to be executed once.
+After that, upgrading RokBB will only involve replacing files.

 >> NOTE: There are currently three RokBB editions available.
 This includes: RokBB 3 and RokBB 5 for Club members, and a free version we've made available to non-members that works with our trimmed-down free styles.
 If you are using a paid style, make sure you're not using the free edition of RokBB.